-Life Storage Merger Transition Costs- Represents the costs that were incurred as part of the Life Storage Merger primarily consisting of severance paid as part of employment agreements with certain employees and officers of Life Storage.
+Life Storage Merger Transition Costs-Represents the costs that were incurred as part of the Life Storage Merger primarily consisting of severance paid as part of employment agreements with certain employees and officers of Life Storage.

 General and Administrative-General and administrative expenses primarily include all expenses not directly related to our stores, including corporate payroll, travel and professional fees.
 These expenses are recognized as incurred.
-Our overall expense has increased primarily as a result of our increased size through acquisitions, business combinations and growth through our joint venture partners and managed portfolio.
+Our overall General and Administrative expense has increased primarily as a result of our increased size through acquisitions, business combinations and growth through our joint venture partners and managed portfolio.
 No other material trends in specific travel or other expenses were observed.

 Depreciation and Amortization-Depreciation and amortization expense increased primarily as a result of the acquisition of new stores.
+We acquired 58 wholly-owned stores during the year ended December 31, 2024.
 We acquired 757 wholly-owned stores in the Life Storage Merger and an additional 14 wholly-owned stores during the year ended December 31, 2023.
-We acquired 153 stores during the year ended December 31, 2022.